 Gorditas Dona Julia.
 A local favorite, serving regional specialties, including gorditas.
 Av.
 5 de Mayo in Col. Guadalupe y Hidalgo, Centro.
 Tel: (492) 923 7955.

 Zacatecas has a selection of good night spots to suit those looking for culture and those looking for a party!
-A famous Saturday night ritual in Zacatecas is the “Callejonada Zacateca“, which involves a walk around the city’s alleys, passageways and plazas, singing, playing instruments, dancing, drinking Mezcal (& Tequila) and having a brilliant time!
-The ‘walk’ begins at around 9pm.
-Ask your local hotel for details on how to get involved in one of these!
+A famous Saturday night ritual in Zacatecas is the “Callejonada Zacateca“, which involves a walk around the city’s alleys, passageways and plazas, singing, playing instruments, dancing, drinking Mezcal (& Tequila) and having a enjoyable time.
+The ‘walk’ begins at around 9 p.m.
+Ask your local hotel for details on how to get involved in one of these.

-Zacatecas enjoys year-round, generally warm & dry weather during the daytime.
+Zacatecas enjoys year-round, generally warm and dry weather during the daytime.
 The climate is ideal for taking part in a variety of outdoor sports and activities and for taking in the local culture, architecture and scenery.
-Rain is seldom a feature here; thunderstorms happen infrequently during the months of April thru November and tend to be fierce and brief in the late afternoon.
-Remember that you are out in the desert here: Mornings and evenings can be COLD – especially in the winter months, so pack warm clothing.
+The rain season runs from May thru October: summer storms tend to be fierce and brief in the late afternoon.
+Remember that you are out in the desert here: the combination of its remoteness and altitude means that mornings and evenings can be cold, especially in the winter months, so pack warm clothing layers in addition to lighter clothes for warmer daytime temperatures.

 Weather & Climates in Mexico